rpetrusha/docs/docs/csharp/expression-trees-execution.md

 ```

 The delegate returned from this method has closed over the `constant` object,
 which has been disposed of.
-(It's been disposed, because it was declared in a
+(It's been disposed because it was declared in a
 `using` statement.)

-Now, when you execute the delegate returned from this method, you'll have a
+Now, when you execute the delegate returned from this method, you'll have an
-`ObjecctDisposedException` thrown at the point of execution.
+<xref:System.ObjectDisposedException> thrown at the point of execution.

 It does seem strange to have a runtime error representing a compile-time
 construct, but that's the world we enter when we work with